->Intellectual Contributions
+Intellectual Contributions

-Outstanding -
+Outstanding

-- Has ongoing scientific/scholarly research leading to publication in refereed journals and/or works on projects to test new procedural investigations or scientific equipment for publication or reports for private and/or government agencies averaging about one publication every two years depending on the discipline, size of publication and difficulty in publication - Is successful in securing funds to support their research - Directs graduate and undergraduate research theses. - Seeks funds to support graduate/undergraduate student research as well as their own research - Attends and takes students to meetings where they present their research - Expresses appreciation for the intellectual accomplishments of others
+- Has ongoing scientific/scholarly research leading to publication in refereed journals and/or works on projects to test new procedural investigations or scientific equipment for publication or reports for private and/or government agencies averaging about one publication every two years depending on the discipline, size of publication and difficulty in publication - Is successful in securing funds to support their research - Directs graduate and undergraduate research theses. - Seeks funds to support graduate/undergraduate student research as well as their own research - Attends and takes students to meetings where they present their research.

-Excellent -
+Excellent

-- Has ongoing scientific research leading to publication in refereed journals and/or works on projects to test new procedural investigations or scientific equipment for publication or reports for private and/or government agencies averaging about one publication every three years depending on the discipline, size of publication and difficulty in publication - Is active in applying for funds to support their research - Is willing to direct graduate student thesis research as well as undergraduate research such as but not limited to McNair Scholars - Attends and presents research at scientific meetings. - Expresses appreciation for the intellectual accomplishments of others
+- Has ongoing scientific research leading to publication in refereed journals and/or works on projects to test new procedural investigations or scientific equipment for publication or reports for private and/or government agencies averaging about one publication every three years depending on the discipline, size of publication and difficulty in publication - Is active in applying for funds to support their research - Is willing to direct graduate student thesis research as well as undergraduate research such as but not limited to McNair Scholars - Attends and presents research at scientific meetings.